 A cull program is a set of instructions that operate on bins and predefined polytopes.
 You define instructions one-by-one in the order of their desired execution.
-First, you reset the default program, which consists of a return instruction only, using pfCullProgramResetPgm().
+First, you use the function pfCullProgramResetPgm() to reset the default program, which consists of a return instruction only.
 Then you specify each instruction by its opcode (predefined instruction specified with the function pfCullProgramAddPgmOpcode()) or directly by specifying a user-defined instruction using pfCullProgramAddPgmInstruction().
-For the details of user-defined instructions, see the later section "User-Defined Cull Program Instructions" on page 104.
+For the details of user-defined instructions, see the later section "User-Defined Cull Program Instructions" on page 108.
+Each instruction has an associated integer value that is used as a parameter for the instruction.